bruinkool/bruinkoolland/README.md

-# bruinkoolland
+# Bruinkoolland

-All purpose application for sharing recipes and quotes
+Bruinkoolland is an all-purpose application for sharing recipes and quotes in development.